underscoreio/essential-slick/src/pages/joins.md

 ## Implicit Joins

-The SQL standards recognize two styles of join: implicit and explicit.
+The SQL standards recognises two styles of join: implicit and explicit.
 Implicit joins have been deprecated, but they're common enough to deserve a brief investigation.

 We have seen an example of implicit joins in the last chapter: